bioinformatics-ca/CAN_2021/Module6/Module6_Lab.md

 unzip data.zip
 ```

-Check the files and set up the following environment variables
+Check the files and set up the following environment variables.

 ```
 ls